samhclark/loose-notes/2022-07-18_openbsd-install-notes.md

 sh MAKEDEV sd1
 sh MAKEDEV sd2
 sh MAKEDEV sd3
+sh MAKEDEV sd4
 ```

 `sd0` is the target SSD where we're actually gonna install things.
 `sd1` is the USB that has the OpenBSD installed.
 `sd2` is the USB that will be used as a keydisk.
+`sd3` is the USB that will be used as a _backup_ of our keydisk.
-`sd3` doesn't exist yet but will be the encrypted psuedo-device.
+`sd4` doesn't exist yet but will be the encrypted psuedo-device.

 Then you kinda follow the OpenBSD FAQ instructions.